 HEAVY EQUIPMENT & LABOR CONTRACTOR: Implementation.
 The equipment and labor contractor will construct the project.
 Additionally, the equipment contractor will maintain temporary fish barriers & flow diversion during construction.
 Personnel categories include excavator, dozer, loader, dump truck, water truck & compactor operators, & laborers.
-The Heavy Equipment and Labor Contractor will only be considered for the project if they are a State licensed General Engineering Contractor with demonstrated successful experience on projects of a similar nature.
+The Heavy Equipment and Labor Contractor will only be considered for the project if they are a State licensed General Engineering Contractor and/or Licensed Timber Operator (LTO) with demonstrated successful experience on projects of a similar nature.
 The contractor will be determined through a rigorous, competitive selection process after the grant contract is signed.